The rarest skins in League of Legends

-For all the skins available to purchase in League of Legends, there exist a handful that aren't available to the public.
+For all the skins available to purchase in League of Legends, there are a handful that aren't available to the public.

 These skins, more commonly known as “Legacy Skins,” are some of the oldest in League of Legends.
 They were only given out during certain events or have been discontinued after their initial release.

-If you see any player using these five skins in the game, then you are likely playing with true veterans that have played since Leagues initial closed beta period on April 10, 2009.
+If you see a player using these skins in-game, then you are likely playing with a true veteran who has been around since League's initial closed beta period from April 10 to Oct.
+22, 2009.

 Rusty Blitzcrank was discontinued in January 2010 and was only available on the store for a mere three months before it was pulled.
-The skin looked too much like the original Blitzcrank skin and was pulled because of that very reason.
+The skin looked too much like the original Blitzcrank skin, and was discontinued for that very reason.

 UFO Corki was gifted to players who created an account for the game before Jan.
 14, 2010.
 It was given to players as part of a promotion for an award League of Legends won that year.

 If you tested League of Legends when it was still in beta, this was your reward.
 King Rammus (a subtle hint to another character by the name of King Koopa) is a Super Mario series nod that lets players know you are a League of Legends veteran.

 The PAX skins (Twisted Fate, Jax, Sivir)